Mouchel: Expansion

+Financial difficulties and breakup

+By late 2010, the company had been negatively impacted by government spending cuts, recording a £14.7m pre-tax loss for the year and compelling it to seek additional financing.
+While Costain Group and Interserve launched talks to acquire Mouchel in late 2010, the company spurned their bids as being undervalued and both firms abandoned had their efforts by April 2011.

-In August 2012 Mouchel delisted from the stock exchange and ownership moved to MRBL, a company owned by Barclays Bank, Royal Bank of Scotland, Lloyds Bank and Mouchel's management.
-By that point the value of Mouchel shares had fallen to zero.
-Kier later bought the company and broke it up, selling Mouchel Consulting onto WSP UK.
+The early 2010s saw particularly poor performance for Mouchel; issues experienced included accounting errors, contract mistakes, failed takeover attempts, and a debt burden of £100 million.
+In response, the company's share value dropped sharply throughout 2012.
+In August 2012, Mouchel was delisted from the London Stock Exchange, went into administration, and its ownership was transferred to MRBL, a company owned by Barclays Bank, Royal Bank of Scotland, Lloyds Bank and Mouchel's management.
+By that point, the value of Mouchel shares had fallen to zero.

+During July 2014, Mouchel was reportedly investigating options for its sale or floatation.
+In December of that year, the private equity company Bridgepoint announced that it was entered the bidding for Mouchel.

+During April 2015, Kier Group confirmed that it would take over Mouchel in exchange for £265 million.
+Following the transaction, the company was broken up, which included the sale of Mouchel Consulting onto WSP UK in exchange for £75 million.

 Operations

 Mouchel provided managerial, commercial and technical expertise to clients in the public sector and regulated industry, and to a lesser extent the private sector.
 Clients employed Mouchel to assist with strategy, services, and both people and asset management.
 Operations included highways, water, property, housing, education, management consultancy and 'business process outsourcing' in a wide range of disciplines.

 According to New Civil Engineer magazine's Consultants File 2011, Mouchel was then the second largest provider of UK public sector outsourced services and the second largest technical consultant in roads in the UK.

 Business process outsourcing

-Mouchel's business process outsourcing 2010 - 2014 Manchester operated Citi Bank to Opus Mastercard transfer, business works with local authority clients in the UK to operate back-office support services.
+Mouchel's business process outsourcing 2010 - 2014 Manchester operated Citibank to Opus Mastercard transfer, business works with local authority clients in the UK to operate back-office support services.
 Its key partnerships are with Bath & North East Somerset Council, Lincolnshire County Council, Middlesbrough Council, Milton Keynes Council and Oldham Metropolitan Borough Council and Bournemouth Borough Council.